hanabi/hanabi.github.io/Reference.md

 #### The U-Turn Finesse

 * Normally, when a clued card is going to play and then someone on the team clues that card **again**, this is usually one of two different things:
-  * a *Stop Clue* - the receiver of the clue know that the card that they were going to play is actually bad, so now they will discard it instead.
+  * a *Fix Clue* - the receiver of the clue know that the card that they were going to play is actually bad, so now they will discard it instead.
   * a *Double-Play Ejection* - an advanced move that causes the next player to blind-play their *Second Finesse Position* card, immediately revealing what the point of the clue was.
 * In the *Up or Down* variants, both of these conventions are "turned off" in favor of a third interpretation - a *Finesse* on the playable card, but going in the opposite direction.
 * For example, in a 4-player game: